matomatical/8bIT-Project/README.md

 ##### Deploying to Android Device Remotely

-If you want to avoid having to manually install the application on your device, you can build and run it remotely using the Unity Remote 5.
+If you want to avoid having to manually install the application on your device, you can build and run it remotely using the Unity Remote 5 app.

 To do this, you will first need to configure your Android device